-- Coventry and Warwickshire has two options for testing, the national portal where swab kits are delivered to the homes for them to swab both residents and staff or via Arley Medical Services who will attend the home and take swabs for all residents and staff. - Local testing initially started on the 21st May 2020 and we are ramping this up with 2 teams to be able to process up to 300 swabs daily with UHCW.
+- Whole home testing has been rolled out nationally. - Coventry and Warwickshire has two options for testing, the national portal where swab kits are delivered to the homes for them to swab both residents and staff or via Arley Medical Services who will attend the home and take swabs for all residents and staff. - Local testing initially started on the 21st May 2020 and we are ramping this up with 2 teams to be able to process up to 300 swabs daily with UHCW.
 This service has been extended to support pathways of individuals moving between homes or moving from their own home to a care home setting. - In Coventry there has been testing in 25 care homes.
 Within these 489 residents have been tested, 14 of which were positive.
 489 staff were tested, of which 3 were positive.
 In Warwickshire there has been testing in 39 care homes.
 844 residents were tested, of which 31 were positive.
-931 staff were tested, of which 6 were positive. - Overall the system is seeing a downward trend for individuals testing positive for COVID.
+931 staff were tested, of which 6 were positive. - Overall the system is seeing a downward trend for individuals testing positive for COVID. - Update as of August 2020: Arley Medical Services are undertaking the second round of whole home testing, with nearly half the care homes in Warwickshire already re-tested.

-6.1: Action plan for going forward

-- Complete swabbing for the remaining homes - Planning for managing flu and COVID simultaneously is currently being discussed.
-Ideally during flu season the resident/staff member would be tested for flu and COVID simultaneously, but the details around this, including feasibility and whether this would be tested nationally or locally are still being worked out.
+- 6.1: Action plan for going forwardContinue whole home testing - Planning for managing flu and COVID simultaneously is currently being discussed.
+Ideally during flu season the resident/staff member would be tested for flu and COVID simultaneously, but the details around this, including feasibility and whether this would be tested nationally or locally are still being worked out. - • - Mobile Testing Units (MTUs), to further increase access to testing, are available throughout Warwickshire dependent on need.
+They can also be mobilised for certain outbreaks within nonhealth and care settings (e.g. care homes or prisons).
+This is co-ordinated by the local authority and local partners. - •